bottlesdevs/Bottles/README.md

 holes and monsters under the bed.
 Be careful.

 ### AppImage :eyes:
-This is the official method by which we have chosen to distribute Bottles and it is the only one we currently officially support..
+This is the first official method by which we have chosen to distribute Bottles.

 Download the latest [Build](https://github.com/bottlesdevs/Bottles/releases/tag/continuous),
 then: